Topics included in this article:

 Battery Installation

-1. Remove the battery cover located on the back of D20 where it says "open."
+1. Remove the battery cover located on the back of the D20.

-2. Insert the included ER14505 AA Lithium Battery, ensuring the positive (+) terminal and negative (-) terminal are matched with the markings on the D20.
+2. Insert the included ER14505 AA Lithium Battery, ensuring the positive (+) terminal and negative (-) terminal match the markings on the D20.

-3. After installing the batteries correctly, close the battery cover.
+3. After installing the battery, close the battery cover.

 Registration

-Note: You should see a green light pulsing which means it is ready to register (as seen below).
-The sensor will stay in registration mode for 2 minutes before sleeping.
+Note: The LED on top of the D20 will pulse green when it is ready to register and will stay in this mode for 2 minutes before returning to sleep.

 3. Select the D20(s) you want to register.